Small house design

 Pets and plants

 Small pets such as cats, fish and birds bring life inside the house, providing sensory stimulation and comfort.
+Visiting dogs are welcome.

 Plants create positive, healthy living environments, offering an opportunity for sensory engagement and meaningful activity.
 The new building features indoor plants, terrace planters, a winter garden, sun parlours and landscaped, sheltered outdoor spaces which residents can independently access.